 Editor: change the text as below, page 238, line 9, [2]

 A single PPDU format is defined for all EDMG PHYs: the EDMG PPDU format.
 Figure 117 shows the EDMG PPDU format and all possible fields.
 Not all fields are transmitted in an EDMG PPDU.
-Fields are included depending on whether the PPDU is a SU PPDU, a MU PPDU, or A-PPDU.
+Fields are included depending on whether the PPDU is a SU PPDU, an MU PPDU, or A-PPDU.

 CID 1548, 2071